mattischrome/blogischrome/_drafts/civ-leaders-4-gorgo-of-greece.markdown

 If you don't get a religion, things will be much harder.
 Buildings like the Grand Master's Chapel and units like Rock Bands and Naturalists are not dependent on your having a religion, but come fairly late in the game.
 These should be used for consolidation rather than catch up, so don't rely on them to save you.
 I'll write in another post what to do if you don't manage to snag a religion.

-## What to expect if you're playing against an AI Amanitore
+## What to expect if you're playing against an AI Gorgo
 She gets a bit irate if you haven't built enough districts in your cities.
 Nubian pyramids help her expand into desert areas and I've noticed that she settles a lot of cities.
 She will also often use a Pitati Archer rush to conquer nearby city states, but rarely declares war on neighbouring civs.
 At higher AI levels, the difference between your ability to build districts and that of your fellow AI players will mean she will buddy up to them and starting narking on you.

 While a human player might use her abilities to place a bias on religion, the AI Aminatore rarely does this overtly.
 Expect a flurry of missionaries as is often the case with the AI, but late on she will prefer to use the Grand Master's Chapel to pump out combat units.